-Students, as well as therapists, often keep "working files" in their desk.
-This is still allowed under HIPAA guidelines, however this information must be locked in a file cabinet when not in use, and must be shredded when no longer needed.
+Students, as well as therapists, often keep "working files" on their desks.
+This is still allowed under HIPAA guidelines.
+However, this information must be locked in a file cabinet when not in use and must be shredded when no longer needed.